xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Query](images/10360-Queries.png)

-1. Back in Visual Studio Code with the "**HOLs**" folder open, locate open the "**Stream Analytics\Stream Analytics Query.sql**" file and copy its contents to the clipboard:
+1. Back in Visual Studio Code with the "**HOLs**" folder open, locate open the "**Stream Analytics\Stream Analytics Query.sql**" file and copy its contents to the clipboard, **OR** copy query from <a target="_blank" herf="https://raw.githubusercontent.com/xlegend1024/MicrosoftIntelIoTCamp/master/HOLs/Stream%20Analytics/Stream%20Analytics%20Query.sql">here</a>.

     > **Note**: Stream Analytics uses a SQL like syntax for its queries.
 It provides a very powerful way to query the data streaming through the Azure IoT Hub as if it were data in a table.
 Pretty cool!